davletovb/neva/CONTRIBUTING.md

 - **Make Your Changes:** Work on your chosen task, adhering to our coding standards.
 - **Test Thoroughly:** Ensure that your changes do not introduce any new bugs.
 - **Commit and Push:** Commit your changes to your branch and push them to GitHub.
-- **Submit a Pull Request (PR):** Open a PR against the main ConcordAI repository.
+- **Submit a Pull Request (PR):** Open a PR against the main Neva repository.
 Provide a clear description of your changes.
 - **Address Review Comments:** Respond to any feedback from the core team.

 ## Code of Conduct
 We expect all community members to adhere to our Code of Conduct.
 Respectful and constructive collaboration is key to our project's success.

 ## Thank You!
-Contributing to open-source projects like ConcordAI is a rewarding way to learn, grow, and build connections in the tech community.
+Contributing to open-source projects like Neva is a rewarding way to learn, grow, and build connections in the tech community.
 Your contributions are highly valued, and we look forward to building amazing things together!